callfreak/aoeiv-unoffical-api/_docs/overview.md

 ### Motivation

-Beginner and advanced modders and programmers experience sometimes a lack of motivation... i know that too.
+Beginner, advanced modders and programmers experience sometimes a lack of motivation... i know that too.
 But these are mostly temporary and if you finish your project and it works -> Its the best feeling!
-Who knows maybe someday I can even learn new things about this Conent Editor from you!
+Who knows maybe someday I can even learn new things about this Content Editor from you!
 By an Email or in your future Tutorial that
-I will find on YouTube.
-Keep ur head up!
+I will find online.

 <!-- ### Authentication